vibhavy/redis-stream2/README.md

-# redis-stream
+# Note

-This Package is a fork of github project "redis-stream".
-The main motive behind creating this package was to add the feature to connect cloud redis (currently tested with Azure), which was not availble in the original package.
+This Package is a fork of github project [redis-stream](https://github.com/tblobaum/redis-stream).
+The motive behind creating this package was to add the feature to connect cloud redis (currently tested with Azure), which was not availble in the original package.

 # redis-stream